mannerheim77/alpha-blog/rails-resources.md

       do a rollback like this:
       1. `rails db:rollback`  <-- This will roll back the last db change
    6. But you should ALWAYS try to create a NEW migration file instead of rolling back
+2. Create article model:
+   1. In `models` folder create a new file called `article.rb`
+   2. Enter into the rails console:  `rails console` to test the connection to your model:
+   3. Type in "Article.all"
+   4. Let's create a new article directly by using `Article.create`
+   5. A second way to create a new article is to use variables: `article = Article.new`
+      1. Then just set the data via setters:  `article.author="Chantel Bellamy"`
+      2. Then save your new article:  `article.save`
+   6. A third way to create a new article directly is by using the Article constructor:
+      1. `Article.new(title: "Third Article", description: "Description of Third Article", author: "Mason Bellamy")`
+      2. Then save it: `article.save`
+3. Read, Update, and Delete an Article:
+   1. Find Article by Id:  `Article.find(<id>)`
+   2. Find first Article:  `Article.first`
+   3. Edit article by assigning to a variable:  `article = Article.find(2)`
+   4. Delete article by `article.destroy`
+4. To add data integrity constraints (or validations), you need to update the `article.rb` model file
+   1. Add "title" as a required field in the model
+   2. Type in `reload` in rails console to reflect model changes
+   3. Then try to save an empty record:  `article = Article.new, article.save`
+   4. Check the errors:  `article.errors` or even better `article.errors.full_messages`
+   5. Google "active record validations" for more validations you can do on your model